zaiisao/Documentation/en/Interactive Gaming/game_unity.md

 public delegate void OnFirstLocalAudioFrameHandler (int elapsed);
 ```

-This callback is triggered when the first local audio frame is sent.
+The SDK triggers this callback when the first local audio frame is sent.

 <table>
 <thead>